er1chu/custom-osx-icons/README.md

 4. Optionally, you can re-enable Rootless by opening Terminal and running: `sudo nvram boot-args="rootless=1”`

 ### Credits
-The uppercase ‘G’ featured in the Glyphs icon is taken from Justin Sloane’s (unreleased) Fuego Serif.
+The uppercase ‘G’ featured in the Glyphs icon is taken from Fuego Serif, an unreleased typeface by [Justin Sloane](http://justinsloane.com/)